Manager of Access Programs

 Examples of Duties

-Monitors industry standards and legislation related to ADA, Access, and Accessible Services and evaluates impact upon District’s operations; implements practice and procedural improvements.
+Monitors developments and legislation related to assigned areas of responsibility, evaluates impact upon District’s operations, recommends and implements practice and procedural improvements.

-Develops and administers the Programs’ annual budget; oversees the financial aspects and budgets for contracted services, ensures all work performed by contractors adheres to financial and budgetary constraints
+Participates in the development and administration of the Department’s annual budget.
+Monitors the financial aspects and budgets for all contracted entities, ensures all work performed by contracted entities adheres to financial and budgetary constraints.

 Directs and reviews assigned aspects of the preparation, publication and distribution of passenger publications and promotional materials.

-Serves as a liaison for Access and Accessible Services program within the Customer Access Department with other divisions, departments and outside agencies, community, and business groups; negotiates and resolves sensitive and controversial issues.
+Serves as a liaison for the Customer Access Department with other divisions, departments and outside agencies; negotiates and resolves sensitive and controversial issues.

-Responds to and resolves difficult and sensitive citizen inquiries and complaints, including referrals from the Board of Directors.
+Responds to and resolves difficult and sensitive citizen inquiries and complaints.

 Minimum Qualifications